 COPE is a community outreach program designed to promote students‘ success and aid them in making a seamless transition to college.
 We provide resources and academic scholarships to college-bound students attending public or private high schools in the Twin Cities metropolitan area and students attending college.
 The objective is to offer the scholars programs and activities to prepare them for a successful transition to post-secondary educational programs of their choice.
 We invite prospective scholars to apply by May 31st of each year.

-When the students join the Minnesota COPE Program, they must meet the following criteria:
+When students join Minnesota COPE Program, they must meet the following criteria:

-Additionally, high school students are highly encouraged to complete 100 hours of volunteer community service during their high school years (from ninth through twelfth grades).
-High school volunteer hours must be submitted by May 31st of their senior year.
+3. High school students are highly encouraged to complete 100 hours of volunteer community service during their high school years, from ninth through twelfth grades;

 The COPE Program is preparing the next generation of students for success.
 We are committed to assisting all students who demonstrate the knowledge, skills, and appreciation necessary for our rapidly changing, culturally diverse, and globalized society.

 Minnesota COPE Program is a member of the Minnesota Council for Nonprofit (MCN).
 When we joined MCN, we were immediately connected to a network of more than 2,200 nonprofit organizations; 6,500 nonprofit leaders in Minnesota; and other nonprofit members across the United States.
 All members have access to excellent information and resources to include an online library of nonprofit management best practices, tips, and strategies.
-Also, members can obtain materials on how to start a nonprofit organization, sources of funding and grant writing tools, how organizations can effectively accomplish their mission and more….
+Also, members can access materials covering the essentials of launching nonprofit organization, explore diverse funding sources, utilize grant writing tools, learn strategies for organizations to effectively achieve their missions, and much more.

 Post Office Box 211124